How We Approach Our Lighting

-When it comes to lighting, it's not uncommon for a customer to say something like "you're the professionals, you decide".
-But complications can arise because what looks good to us might not look good to the customer.
-The issue could be technical like the customer is viewing images on an uncalibrated monitor or had expectations in their mind that they weren't able to convey to our Photographers.
+When it comes to lighting, it's not uncommon for a customer to say "you're the professionals, you decide".
+But complications can arise when what looks good to us might not look good to the customer.
+The issue could be technical, like the customer is viewing images on an uncalibrated monitor or had expectations and concepts that they weren't able to convey to our Photographers.

-The challenge for most people is lighting in a photo is something that is subliminal and it's not easy to recognize the differences that we as professionals see as obvious.
-Studies have shown that typically, a person cannot see the difference between lighting and they will instinctually pick the better one.
+The challenge for most people arises because lighting is interpreted subliminally; it's not easy to recognize the differences that we as professionals see as obvious.
+Studies have shown that typically, a person cannot verbalize the difference between lighting scenarios, yet they will instinctually pick the better one.

 Since we spend 10 - 20 min per product photo lighting and retouching, we want to limit the number of reshoots and try and get it right the first time.
 That is why we've provided 4 ways for you to communicate lighting direction to our Photographers.